Doctoral Degrees (PhD and DHCE) in Healthcare Ethics

 Doctoral Course Planner

 The Doctoral Degree Program adopts the following Course Planner to enable students to track their coursework.
 All courses are 3-credit hours.
 All course selections must be approved by the student’s academic advisor.
+The only mandatory course is HCE 659 Methods in HCE.
+Students choose their remaining courses from the following:

 - HCE-645, Comp.
 Rel.
 Bioethics